LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 Before posting the transaction, let's check the balances of sender and recipient, to verify later that the transaction was applied correctly:

+> Make sure your node is running, before sending API requests to it.

 To check the account balance of the sender:
 ```bash
 curl -X GET "http://localhost:4000/api/accounts?address=16313739661670634666L" -H "accept: application/json"